Skip to main content

 Current Status: Sustain

-The responsibility for the investigation and discipline (I&D) of public accountants in Singapore rests with the Public Accountants Oversight Committee (PAOC), operating under the authority of the Accounting and Corporate Regulatory Authority, and the ISCA.
+The responsibility for the investigation and discipline of professional accountants in Singapore rests with the Accounting and Corporate Regulatory Authority (ACRA), through the Public Accountants Oversight Committee (PAOC), and the Institute of Singapore Chartered Accountants (ISCA).

 Current Status: Sustain